Money and Marriage: How to Prevent Financial Issues From Destroying Your Relationship

 - Will you need a college fund for your children?

-- When are you expecting to retire?
+- When do you expect to retire?
 Do you have a retirement plan or life insurance through employment?

-- How often would you like to travel?
+- How often would you like to travel and go out for date nights?

-- Income.
-This includes salaries and other income sources (rental property, stock dividends, business draws, etc.).
+Income: This includes salaries and other income sources (like rental property, stock dividends, and business draws).
 Income is regular payments to your bank account.

-- Assets.
-Assets are all items of value, whether or not they are “liquid."
+Assets: Assets are all items of value, whether or not they are “liquid."
 Assets are your total worth if you sell everything.
-These include real property, valuable personal property (artwork, jewelry), checking and savings accounts, pension plans, retirement plans, etc.
+These include real property, valuable personal property (artwork, jewelry), checking and savings accounts, pension plans, and retirement plans.

-- Debts.
-These are all outstanding sums that you owe to creditors in total.
-That is the total amount of your mortgage, the total of all loans, mortgages, credit card debt, auto debts, and so on.
+Debts: These are all outstanding sums that you owe to creditors in total.
+That is the total of all loans, mortgages, credit card debt, auto debts, and so on.

-- Expenses.
-Expenses are your regular weekly or monthly payments to stay alive.
+Expenses: Expenses are your regular weekly or monthly payments to meet your basic needs.
 Necessities include rent or mortgage payments, groceries, and utility bills.
-Luxuries include travel, entertainment, and eating out.
+Non-essential expenses include travel, entertainment, and eating out.

 You should review your household budget every few months.
 You need your joint bank account and separate account statements to see where the money goes.
 You should also have your credit report and credit card statements.
 Budgeting lets you see where you can cut back and where you are spending too much on nonessentials.

 Learning to handle money takes time.
-Just as newlyweds get things figured out, a baby or a new job comes along to add a new cause of financial stress to the equation.
-Regular review of your financial plan can help avoid money problems.
+Just as newlyweds figure out a solid budget, a baby or a new job may come along to add a new cause of financial stress.
+Regular review of your financial plan can help avoid financial disagreements.
 Equitable division of the spender and saver roles keeps married couples from blaming one another for shortfalls.

 Realistic financial goals should be a priority from the beginning.
 Many couples today use prenuptial agreements to divide personal finances and marital finances before marriage.
 If you did not do this, there is a “postnuptial agreement" that your attorney can draft.
 It is a prenup, written after marriage.